 \subsection{The quasi-particle description of QCD plasmas}

-In order to solve for the late time evolution towards local thermal equilibrium, an effective description with a well defined range of validity at some (long) time and distance scales is needed.
+To solve the quantum equations of motion [\Eq{eq:FEOM}] for the late time evolution toward local thermal equilibrium, an effective description with a well defined range of validity at certain long time and distance scales is needed.
 A well known example is kinetic theory, which describes the state of the system in terms of phase space distributions of particles.
-Accordingly, the derivation of kinetic theory from the underlying quantum field theory involves a series of approximations.
-An important condition is that the de Broglie wavelength of the \mbox{(quasi-)}particles must be small compared to the mean free path between collisions.
-Otherwise, a description in terms of particles with a well defined position and momentum between collisions would not be valid.
-Likewise, quantum interference effects between successive scattering events should not spoil a description in terms of independent scatterings.
-For the weakly coupled QCD plasma at high temperature this has been addressed in a series of works culminating into the kinetic theory formulation by Arnold, Moore and Yaffe~\cite{Arnold:2002zm}.
+Such an effective kinetic description of the plasma may be obtained from $n$-particle irreducible quantum effective action techniques by following along the lines of Refs.~\cite{Blaizot:2001nr,Berges:2004pu,Carrington:2009xf}.

-Starting from the full quantum equations of motion, such as given by \Eqs{eq:rhoEOM} and \eq{eq:FEOM}, this effective kinetic description of the plasma may be obtained from $n$-particle irreducible quantum effective action techniques following along the lines of Refs.~\cite{Blaizot:2001nr,Berges:2004pu,Carrington:2009xf}.
+The derivation of kinetic theory from the underlying quantum field theory involves a series of approximations.
+First, for the notion of particles with a well defined position and momentum between collisions to be valid, the de Broglie wavelength of the \mbox{(quasi-)}particles must be small compared to the mean free path between collisions Likewise, quantum interference effects between successive scattering events should not spoil a description in terms of independent scatterings.
+For the weakly coupled QCD plasma at high temperature these questions were addressed in a series of works culminating in the kinetic theory formulation by Arnold, Moore and Yaffe~\cite{Arnold:2002zm}.

 The phase space distribution functions employed in kinetic descriptions are derived from two-point correlation functions of the underlying quantum field theory.
-In thermal equilibrium, the system is homogeneous and invariant under time translations.
-Therefore all two-point functions can only depend on the relative coordinate $s^\mu=x^\mu-y^\mu$.
-For slow variations in space and time of the central coordinates $X^\mu= (x^\mu+y^\mu)/2$, one considers the evolution in $X$ as given by a gradient expansion of \Eq{eq:rhoEOM} for the spectral function $\rho$ and \Eq{eq:FEOM} for the statistical function $F$.
-To the lowest order in gradients, the evolution equation for $\rho$ is not dynamical, and a quasi-particle description emerges from an on-shell spectral function $\rho$ in the weak coupling limit.
+In local thermal equilibrium, the system is locally homogeneous and time independent.
+Therefore all two-point functions can depend only on the relative coordinate $s^\mu=x^\mu-y^\mu$.
+For slow variations in space and time of the central coordinates [$X^\mu= (x^\mu+y^\mu)/2$], one considers the evolution in $X$ given by a gradient expansion of \Eq{eq:FEOM} for the spectral function $\rho$ and the statistical function $F$.
+To the lowest order in gradients, the evolution equation for $\rho$ is not dynamical, and a quasi-particle description emerges from an on-shell spectral function $\rho$ in the weak coupling limit~\cite{Berges:2004pu}.